Hugo-Bo-Diaz/Advanced-Graphics-Programing-engine/README.md

 //show textures

+**CONTROLS**

+- Left mouse: while held on the render view it allows for the user to change the camera orientation

+- WASD: used for camera movement.

+- SPACE: it toggles between the regular camera and orbital camera, when it is on orbital mode it centers on (0,0,0) and allows for camera movement forward and backward.

 This engine was developed from the base engine provided for the subject by me in order to be able to apply some of the techniques that were explained in class.
-Some of these techniques are:
+Now I will review the techniques applied.

+## TECHNIQUES USED

-* Deferred shading:
+### Deferred shading:

 This is a technique for lighting that pretends to save computational power by only making lighting calculations on the fragments that will be afected by them.